 At present, Susumu Kitagawa from Kyoto University’s Institute for Integrated Cell-Material Sciences and his collaborators from Japan, Ireland, and the United States have confirmed a shape-memory effect in a flexible metal-organic material—only the second such instance reported ever.
-Their findings have been reported in the
+Their findings have been reported in the Science Advances journal.

 A mixture of zinc nitrate hexahydrate and chemicals was dissolved in a common solvent known as dimethylformamide at 120 °C for 24 hours to develop crystals.
 The researchers adopted an X-ray method known as single-crystal X-ray diffraction to investigate the structure of the crystals.
 They discovered that the crystals were made of slightly distorted paddlewheel-shaped lattices, which were composed of central zinc ions connected to surrounding organic molecules.
 The porosity of this “alpha phase” of the crystal was 46%, indicating that 46% of its volume was free for receiving new molecules—the feature that renders porous materials appropriate for a range of applications.

 When the alpha crystal was heated by the researchers for 12 hours at 130 °C in a vacuum, the crystal became highly dense, its lattices turned highly distorted, and its porosity was decreased to just 15%.
 This phase of the crystal was named by the team as its beta phase.